simplybusiness/Kiln/docs/data-analysis/README.md

 kops rolling-update cluster ${NAME} #This will trigger the instance group scale down
 ```

+Because test data generation can take a while, it is suggested you scale down the analysis nodes now, then scale the analysis instances back up when you are ready to use them

 ## Deploying JupyterHub

 We will be deploying JupyterHub using their official Helm chart, using a values YAML file to customise the deployment to configure the docker image to use for user environments, an authentication mechanism etc.